Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Introduction

 FM, which inherits the characteristics of diffusion, employs a simulation-free training approach.
 This means that during the training phase, we only train some intermediate variables, e.g., vector filed \citep{lipman_flow_2022}, score \citep{song2019generative}, and noise (or the previous state) \citep{ho2020denoising}.
 We cannot directly observe and optimize the final output from these difference or differential terms.
 In contrast, other generative models directly includes generated samples in their training loss.
 In Variational Autoencoder (VAE), we contain the rescontruction error \citep{kingma2013auto}.
 In normalizing flow, we use the Maximum Likelihood Estimation (MLE) of the final output generated by the model \citep{rezende2015variational, chen_neural_2018}.
 Generative Adversarial Networks (GANs) are similar except they use adversarial training to replace the likelihood function \citep{goodfellow2014generative}.

 Therefore, though offering relatively fast training speed, we have no knowledge of how the real samples are actually generated during the simulation-free training phase.
 This implies the existence of a gap between its training and inference phases.
-Such a gap can considerably impact scenarios that require high precision, such as robotic manipulation or spatio-temporal data imputation and prediction.
+Such a gap can considerably impact scenarios that require high precision, such as robotic manipulation or spatio-temporal numerical tasks.
 By comparison, the Action Chunking with Transformers (ACT) architecture \citep{zhao2023learning}, built upon a VAE with integrated reconstruction error, performs remarkably well in fine manipulation tasks.
-Moreover, we point out that FM's over-pursuit of straight paths may render the system stiff or even lead to discontinuous vector fields (see Fig. \ref{fig:flow_dis}), resulting in numerical instability and model unreliability.
+Moreover, we point out that FM's over-pursuit of straight paths may render the system stiff or even lead to discontinuous vector fields (see Figure \ref{fig:flow_dis}), resulting in numerical instability and model unreliability.
 Although in practice, the stochastic noise introduced by batching and early stopping technique can smooth the model output and mitigate this phenomenon, it comes at the cost of underfitting.
 Fortunately, due to the smoothness of ODE trajectories \citep{chen_neural_2018}, it is feasible to fine-tune FM directly by reconstruction error.
 There are multiple ways to track parameter gradients \citep[Chapter 5]{kidger2021neural} such as adjoint sensitivity method.
+In contrast, the SDE-based diffusion models can only estimate—not directly optimize—the maximum likelihood \cite{song2021maximum}.